 Full disclosure, since this is an active geothermal location, the smell is similar to rotting eggs, and it takes a while to get used to that.

-We witnessed the cultural performance which is a gorgeous display of traditional Marae song and dance.
-It was interesting to see the performers walking around the village in their everyday lives, compared to the traditional roles they played onstage.
+We witnessed their display of traditional Marae song and dance at the cultural performance and it was interesting to see the natives walking around the village in their everyday lives.

-After the cultural performance, we walked around the village stores and saw the villagers performing their everyday tasks.
+After the cultural performance, we were able to walk around the village stores and observe the villagers performing their everyday tasks.

 We learned these events and places may seem commercial, however they give the indigenous people a way to contribute to the economy of New Zealand and a chance to share their deeply rich and spiritual culture.